 Alejandro is a Ph.D.
 Candidate at Stanford University and Professor Ron Howard’s last doctoral student.
 His research focus is on approximation of multi-attribute utility functions with the use of thresholds and the implications that this approach has on the creation of better decision support automation.
 He is passionate about operationalizing decision making within organizations in a way that creates an “alive process”.
 Before coming to Stanford, he was an Operations consultant and an Operations Manager for several manufacturing businesses in his native Venezuela.
 He has led large teams in delivering results in operations rich fields such as food and heavy metal manufacturing.

-Josh is a Research Scientist at OpenAI working at the intersection of machine learning and robotics.
-His research focuses on applying deep reinforcement learning, generative models, and synthetic data to problems in robotic perception and control.
-Additionally, he co-organize a machine learning training program for engineers to learn about production-ready deep learning called Full Stack Deep Learning.
+Josh is the Founder of Stealth Startup and his research focuses on applying deep reinforcement learning, generative models, and synthetic data to problems in robotic perception and control.
+Additionally, he co-organizes a machine learning training program for engineers to learn about production-ready deep learning called Full Stack Deep Learning.
+Previously, Josh was a Research Scientist at OpenAI working at the intersection of machine learning and robotics.
 Josh did his PhD in Computer Science at UC Berkeley advised by Pieter Abbeel.
 He have also been a management consultant at McKinsey and an Investment Partner at Dorm Room Fund.

 Tina Eliassi-Rad is a Professor of Computer Science at Northeastern University.
 She is also a core faculty member at Northeastern University’s Network Science Institute.
 Prior to joining Northeastern, Tina was an Associate Professor of Computer Science at Rutgers University; and before that she was a Member of Technical Staff and Principal Investigator at Lawrence Livermore National Laboratory.
 Tina earned her Ph.D. in Computer Sciences at the University of Wisconsin-Madison.
 Her research is rooted in data mining and machine learning; and spans theory, algorithms, and applications of big data from networked representations of physical and social phenomena.
 She has over 100 peer-reviewed publications (including a few best paper and best paper runner-up awardees).
 Tina’s work has been applied to personalized search on the World-Wide Web, statistical indices of large-scale scientific simulation data, fraud detection, mobile ad targeting, cyber situational awareness, and ethics in machine learning.
 Her algorithms have been incorporated into systems used by the government and industry (e.g., IBM System G Graph Analytics) as well as open-source software (e.g., Stanford Network Analysis Project).
 In 2017, Tina served as the program co-chair for the ACM SIGKDD International Conference on Knowledge Discovery and Data Mining and as the program co-chair for the International Conference on Network Science .
 In 2020, she is serving as the program co-chair for the International Conference on Computational Social Science.
 Tina received an Outstanding Mentor Award from the Office of Science at the US Department of Energy in 2010; and became a Fellow of the ISI Foundation in Turin Italy in 2019.